The Fast Show: Related programming

 At the conclusion of the third series, there was a one-off spinoff, Ted & Ralph, which aired on 27 December 1998 on BBC Two.
 They were the first characters to have their own spinoff show outside the sketches.

-In 1999, The Fast Show did a number of adverts for Holsten Pils.
-Ken and Kenneth, Chanel 9 news with Kolothos Apollonia and Poutremos Poutra-Poutros, a Mexican band, a Chanel 9 cooking segment with Mark Williams playing a chef, Jesse, Bob Fleming and The Unpronounceables.
+In 1999, The Fast Show did a number of adverts for Holsten Pils, featuring Ken and Kenneth, Chanel 9 news with Kolothos Apollonia and Poutremos Poutra-Poutros, a Mexican band, a Chanel 9 cooking segment with Mark Williams playing a chef, Jesse, Bob Fleming and The Unpronounceables.

 In 2001, Ron Manager, Tommy and the interviewer fronted a comedy panel game show on Sky 1 called "Jumpers for Goalposts".
 The interviewer was the presenter while Ron Manager and Tommy were the resident team captains.

 Swiss Toni featured the eponymous character in a stand-alone series broadcast on BBC Three in 2003 and 2004.
 The first three episodes of the first series were repeated on BBC One.

 In 2006, Higson and Whitehouse produced and performed in Down the Line, a spoof talkback show for BBC Radio 4, hosted by Rhys Thomas, which featured many of the regular Fast Show cast, including Higson, Whitehouse, Simon Day, Arabella Weir and Felix Dexter.
 Further series were broadcast in 2007, 2008, 2011 and 2013.
 A follow-on TV series, Bellamy's People, was broadcast in 2010.